StatCan/openmpp/documentation/GettingStarted/GettingStarted.md

 ![Kube Flow screen](KFNotebook01.png)

-To start the OpemM++ UI, simply click on the OpenM++ icon on the Notebooks page.
+To start the OpenM++ UI, click on the OpenM++ icon on the Notebooks page.

 ![Kube Flow screen](KFNotebook09.png)